Baptistemontan/leptos_i18n/docs/book/src/usage/05_td_macro.md

 }
 ```

-But the above scale is better.
+But the above approach scales better.